Qoosim/apple-old-version/README.md

 By: Qoosim AbdulGhaniyy Adekunle

-The project consists of building an apple website homepage using background image and adding gradient to elements.
+This project consists of building an apple website homepage using background image and adding gradient to elements.
 The goal is to make a clone of an old version of apple website homepage.